NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_bcl.md

 ![Component Visibility](img/bcl/component_visibility.png)
 *Above: Select desired group and component visibility.*

 The component package to upload should contain a component.xml file created with the current [component schema](https://bcl.nrel.gov/xsd/component/v/2), available on the [BCL](https://bcl.nrel.gov) website.
+The &lt;uid&gt; and &lt;version_id&gt; fields can be left blank as they will be assigned by the BCL.

+Make sure to include the type of your component in the &lt;tag&gt; field.
+Select from the available [BCL component types](https://bcl.nrel.gov/component-types), and include the full hierarchy.
+This is usually 2 or 3 levels separated by a dot.
+For example, if you are uploading a weather file component, the &lt;tag&gt; should be: *Location-Dependent Component.Weather File*.
+If you do not see a suitable component type for your component in the list, please [contact us](https://www.openstudio.net/contact).

+Attributes can also be applied to components via the component.xml file.
+Consult the supported list of [BCL attributes](https://bcl.nrel.gov/list-of-attributes) to view the correct names.
+For OpenStudio compatibility, the *OpenStudio Type* attribute should be used.

-It should also contain the associated files referenced inside the component.xml file’s &lt;files&gt; section.
+The package should also contain the associated files referenced inside the component.xml file’s &lt;files&gt; section.
 The compressed package should directly contain these files; the upload will fail if the package has an inner directory containing the files.

 ![Component Package Creation](img/bcl/create_component_package.png)

 *Above: Compress the files directly to create the component package; do not compress a directory containing the files.*

 ###Uploading a Measure
 There are two methods of uploading measures to the BCL website:  either through an input form or a file upload. **At this time, only the file upload method is compatible with OpenStudio.** Users must be part of a group to upload content, and only group admins can publish content for their group.